tosdr/edit.tosdr.org/README.md

 An A grade indicates that the service treats users with a high level of respect for their privacy and personal data.
 [DuckDuckGo](https://tosdr.org/en/service/222) is an example of an A-graded service.
 Grades D and E indicate that the services treat users with a low level of respect for their privacy and personal data.
 Examples include [CNN](https://tosdr.org/en/service/318) and [Facebook](https://tosdr.org/en/service/182).

-The grades are calculated based on an algorithm, which, in our case, is really just a simple list of conditions that factor in a balance of any given service's points.
+The grades are calculated based on an algorithm, which, in our case, is really just a simple list of conditions that factor in the balance of any given service's points, the relationship of the points to each other, and certain thresholds.
 This algorithm is subject to change.
 You can read more about it on our [forum](https://tosdr.community/).
-We discuss how it has changed, and is changing, here: [Updating the algorithm for service grades – thoughts?](https://tosdr.community/t/updating-the-algorithm-for-service-grades-thoughts/2926/1)
+We discuss how it has changed here: [Updating the algorithm for service grades – thoughts?](https://tosdr.community/t/updating-the-algorithm-for-service-grades-thoughts/2926/1)

 **Infrastructure**